Cereus Blooms at Night

-Plot summary
+Plot

 At the beginning of Part I, Tyler addresses the general audience.
 His intention for telling the story of Mala is in hopes that the book will eventually reach Asha Ramchandin, Mala's long-lost younger sister.
 Mala is an aging, notoriously crazy woman suspected of murder.
 She was ordered to Paradise Alms House after the judge found her unfit to stand trial.

 Part I opens with Mala arriving to Paradise Alms House.
 She is heavily sedated and kept under physical constraint.
 All of the nurses are afraid to attend to her because she is rumored to be a murderer.
 Tyler, being the only male nurse in the nursing home and a subject of gossip and scrutiny for his alternative sexuality, is immediately drawn to her.
 He cares for her and slowly gains her trust.
 The first sounds that Mala makes are perfect imitations of crickets, frogs, and species of birds.
 However, she does not speak.

 Then Tyler begins to tell the story he heard from his Cigarette Smoking Nana about Mala's father, Chandin Ramchandin.
-Chandin's father was an indentured field labor from India.
+Chandin's father was an indentured field laborer from India.
 At an early age, Chandin became the adopted son of Reverend Thoroughly, a white man, in exchange for his parents’ conversion to Christianity.
 The Reverend also wanted to adopt an Indian child in hope to have closer connection with the Indians in Paradise.
 Growing up, Chandin found himself madly in love with Lavinia, the daughter of the Reverend and, therefore, his "sister."
 Attractive and beautiful, Lavinia brushed off all attention from boys and remained in the company of one girlfriend, Sarah, who happened to be Indian and the only other girl in the seminary school.
 When Chandin grew into a fine young man, he decided to confess his love to Lavinia.
 Lavinia firmly rejected his love and announced that she would be leaving for the Shivering Northern Wetlands in three days.
 Later, Chandin had heard the news that Lavinia was engaged to her distant cousin in Wetlands.
 Heartbroken yet trying to conceal his feelings, Chandin announced that he was in love with Sarah and wanted to marry her.